Intracluster light as a dark matter tracer: how their spatial and kinematic relationship is shaped by satellite demographics: Introduction

 Observationally, next-generation surveys such as \textit{Euclid} \citep{Laureijs2011,Scaramella2022,Mellier2025} and LSST \citep{Ivezic2019} will enable systematic ICL studies across large cluster samples to higher redshifts \citep[e.g.][]{Bellhouse2025}. \textit{Euclid} is forecast to detect ICL in tens of thousands of clusters up to $z=1.5$, while LSST will reach $\mu=30$--$31~\mathrm{mag\,arcsec^{-2}}$ ($3\sigma$, $10\arcsec\times10\arcsec$) \citep{Martin2022,Brough2024,Englert2025}.
 These datasets will enable direct comparison of ICL with weak lensing and X-ray observations, allowing ICL to trace halo properties and assembly histories.
 However, this requires careful understanding of how stars and DM are distributed during cluster assembly.

 A growing body of observational and theoretical work demonstrates a strong correspondence between the large-scale morphology of the ICL and that of the cluster DM halo.
 For example, \citet{Montes2019b} showed that the projected shape of the ICL closely follows that of the lensing-derived total mass distribution in \textit{Hubble Space Telescope} Frontier Fields clusters, while \citet{Ellien2025} shows similar results using \textit{Euclid} Early Release Observations.
-Cosmological simulations also report alignments between ICL and DM on large scales \citep[e.g.][]{Yoo2024}.
+Cosmological simulations also report alignments between ICL and DM on large scales \citep[e.g.][]{Yoo2024, Yoo2025, Fernandez2026}.
 This correspondence indicates that the ICL traces at least some of the cluster’s dynamical and spatial properties.
 However, detailed studies reveal that the relation is not one-to-one.
-Numerical simulations show that the ICL's

-kinematic properties differ systematically from those of both cluster galaxies and the underlying DM halo \citep{Rudick2006, Rudick2011, Dolag2010} and occupies systematically lower orbital energies and higher anisotropies than the background DM halo, producing phase-space offsets that are sensitive to a cluster’s accretion history \citep{Butler2025}.
-These kinematic differences directly result in the ICL having significantly more compact radial density profiles than the DM, as seen in both observations and simulations \citep{Pillepich2018,Alonso-Asensio2020,Chen2022, Diego2023,Diego2024, Contreras-Santos2024,Contreras-Santos2025}, implying that the underlying DM distribution cannot be straightforwardly inferred from na\"ive mappings between stellar and DM distributions.
+Numerical simulations show that the ICL's kinematic properties differ systematically from those of both cluster galaxies and the underlying DM halo \citep{Rudick2006, Rudick2011, Dolag2010} and occupies systematically lower orbital energies and higher anisotropies than the background DM halo, producing phase-space offsets that are sensitive to a cluster’s accretion history \citep{Butler2025}.
+These kinematic differences directly result in the ICL having significantly more compact radial density profiles than the DM, as seen in both observations and simulations \citep{Pillepich2018,Contini2020,Alonso-Asensio2020,Chen2022, Diego2023,Diego2024, Contreras-Santos2024,Contreras-Santos2025,Manuwal2025}.
+While simulation-calibrated scaling relations can recover DM profiles consistent with independent mass estimates within current uncertainties \citep[e.g.][]{Alonso-Asensio2025}, the scatter in such relations across different simulations and cluster populations remains to be fully quantified, and the systematic differences identified above imply that the underlying DM distribution cannot be precisely inferred from na\"ive one-to-one stellar-to-DM mappings.